-Let me put it this way: Ten years ago, interest rates were much higher than they are today.
-They were closer to the 10% or more that the stock market generates on average each year in total return (capital gains plus dividends).
+Let me put it this way: Ten years ago, interest rates were well above current levels.
+They were close to the 10% or more that the stock market generates on average each year in total return (capital gains plus dividends).